upendarpenmetcha/hackathons/jntu-march-2018/Readme.md

 ### 3.3 Evaluation Criteria:

-Submit the EDA and your solution as a course: 25 points Perform clustering on the dataset using unsupervised learning methods (eg. k-means) : 40 points Submit to GitHub: 10 points
+* Submit the EDA and your solution as a course: 25 points
+* Perform clustering on the dataset using unsupervised learning methods (eg. k-means) : 40 points
+* Submit to GitHub: 10 points
-5 cell format : 20 points + 5 points for Unit testing block
+* 5 cell format : 20 points + 5 points for Unit testing block
-Level : EDA-Medium, Prediction-Difficult
+* Level : EDA-Easy, Prediction-Medium

 ### 3.4 Naming Convention: